 walking: visitors may follow the Angles Way long-distance path from Great Yarmouth to Burgh Castle along the southern shore of Breydon Water.
 Total distance c.
 6km – this is a very enjoyable walk.

-People may visit at any reasonable time.
-There are no toilet or other facilities at the site itself, although two small open-sided structures in the car park area, housing interpretation panels, offer some shelter from bad weather.
+There are no toilet or other facilities at the site itself.
+Two small open-sided structures in the car park area, housing interpretation panels, offer some shelter from bad weather.
 Sometimes there are displays in the church.
 The Burgh Castle pub (the Queen’s Head) is nearby, at the junction of Church Road and Back Lane.
-At the west end of the village, close to the church, is the Church Farm Country Inn.

 A major access and interpretation scheme has been created by the Trust, with funding and collaboration from Natural England and English Heritage.
 Interpretation panels in the car park area and around the fort provide information for visitors.
 A timber viewing platform overlooking the rivers and marshes is an ideal spot for observing wildlife, appreciating the remarkable view and imagining how different this landscape would have been in Roman times.
 An all-weather path around the property is wheelchair friendly, and disabled users can open gates with the help of RADAR keys (available for the registered disabled).
 The Trust is especially grateful to Natural England for their generous funding for these works.
 The footpath system allows disabled visitors to reach as far as the river.